shayanbo/VideoPlayerContainer/README.md

 ### Service

-Service represents two roles, one role is a ViewModel in MVVM architecture, ViewModel handles all of the Output and Input for View.
-Another role is responsible for communication with other services.
+Service represents two roles, one is the ViewModel in MVVM architecture, ViewModel handles all of the Output and Input for View.
+Another role is responsible for communicating with other services.
 We encourage people to write Service and Widget in one source file.
 This way, we can use `fileprivate`, and `private` to distinguish which APIs are used only for its Widget and which APIs are open to other services.

+Actually, there're two kinds of Service: **Widget Service**, **Non-Widget Service**. **Widget Service** is the service used by a specific Widget while **Non-Widget Service** is the service used by other services.

 ### Overlay